vpnhood/VpnHood/PRIVACY.md

 * Generic Device Information such as Operating System info and Device Model
 * A unique identifier generated after VpnHood installation.
 This Identifier is resettable and does not belong to your device or login information.

-Our official VpnServers does not store your IP address, anything traffic such as destination addresses.
+Our Vpn Servers does not store your IP address, anything traffic such as destination addresses.

 # Android Permissions
 The QUERY_ALL_PACKAGES permission is used to allow the user to select which apps are allowed/disallowed to use the VPN